BLACK SADDLE

 THE PATAGONIA TRAIL

-7 Nights | From $7,175 | Bariloche, Argentina
+7 Nights | From $7,175 | San Martin de Los Andes, Argentina

 Mobile fallback 2 (wecompress.com).jpg

-THIS IS A CALL FOR THE WILD AT HEART.
+THIS IS A CALL FOR THE WILD AT HEART

 Jakob von Plessen’s eight day safari through the Andes will leave you breathless and enchanted.
 Follow the tracks of the puma through this mountainous utopia.
 Cross the infamous ‘Pass of Tears’, a death defying mountain pass with a sheer drop to the valley below and revel in that feeling of being fully alive!
 Wash it all down with a glass (or a bottle or two) of Malbec and chat the night away with your new companions and the charming guides.

-The sunrise over the mountain ridgeline at Base Camp will invigorate you each morning and is worth getting up a little early to witness.
-You may be lucky enough to hear the low thudding sound from the horses hooves getting ever closer to camp as the gaucho’s herd them into the corral each morning.
 Each day is carefully planned around a post lunch siesta.
 Take the sheepskin off your saddle and lay down under a tree to rest before the ride begins again.
 At night retire to the bar and stay up late talking to your new companions about your passions and big ideas.

 This is the trip of a lifetime.
 What are you waiting for?